 Making Produce More Affordable

 We are a national non-profit addressing complex problems with simple, innovative, effective solutions.
 Founded by James Beard Award-winning Chef Michel Nischan, Wholesome Wave makes healthy produce affordable for the people who need it most.
 We played a key role in triggering the first national, federally funded nutrition incentive program in history (FINI), resulting in $100 Million in the 2014 Farm Bill for nutrition incentives nationally.
-We work in 46 states and counting, and our programs touch hundreds of thousands of people annually.
+We work in 47 states and counting, and our programs touch over 500,000 people annually.

 While Wholesome Wave has historically endeavored to keep administrative expenses low (15% or less) we are more concerned about the impact we have on under-served consumers than we are on how little money we spend.
 We are a non for profit 501c3 and any donations made to us are tax deductible.

 Our energetic and skilled team is working to make our vision a reality: that poverty should never be an obstacle to affording fruits & vegetables.